reaganmozer/reads-replication/README.md

 devtools::install_github("quanteda/quanteda.sentiment")
 devtools::install_github("kbenoit/quanteda.dictionaries")
 ```

-## Replication Data
-The data used in this study has been made publicly available through the Harvard Dataverse and can be accessed [here](https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/J9KSHU).
-Click the "Access Dataset" button and complete the data use agreement to download the relevant files.

 ## Instructions
 Once the initial raw data have been downloaded, put both CSV files into the `data-raw` folder of the directory, then run the scripts in the `scripts` folder in the following order: